traeger/anchorQuery/README.md

 })
 ```

+## Productive Examples

-Check out http://doenervote.de/ for an productive example. http://doenervote.de/#aQ.gmFocus/52.48207036976735/13.433930559411/20 pans to one of the best Kebab's in Berlin.
+* http://doenervote.de/. http://doenervote.de/#aQ.gmFocus/52.48207036976735/13.433930559411/20 pans to one of the best Kebab's in Berlin.
+* http://www.gerabo.de/. http://www.gerabo.de/de/lounge uses anchorQuery to store the scroll position and various filter options for a better user experience when using the 'back'-button on subsites.

-Check out also other [examples](example).
+For further informations check out other artifical [examples](example).